YahyaGrb/mlflow_rasa_hp/README.md

-# MLFLOW tracking and Hyper paramater optimisation for Rasa
+# MLFLOW Hyper paramater optimisation for Rasa

 This project aims to provide an example on how to use MLFLOW within rasa in order to track `config.yaml` updates impact on the bot performance.

-The project is organized in two parts totally independent from each other.

-The `Track_rasa` serves to track a rasa train performance for a single config file.

 The `Hyperopt_rasa` serves to automatically track multiple experiements of rasa train on a defined search space using the hyperopt methodology and identifies the best combination.